-Types of Auto Insurance and Basic Terminology
+Types of Car Insurance and Basic Terminology

-Most states require that you carry at least liability insurance on your automobile as a minimum, so we’ll assume that in all cases you’ll continue to carry liability coverage.
+Most states require that you carry at least liability insurance on your car as a minimum, so we’ll assume that in all cases you’ll continue to carry liability coverage.
 Liability coverage takes care of any costs or damage you may do to other people and property during the course of driving, including both bodily injury to others and property damage.
 These insurances are usually pretty cheap – the only thing you might want to be concerned about is that your coverage limit is quite high.